 You can choose between two types of satellite maps:

 This high resolution but outdated earth map is a useful option to identify field boundaries.
-The base map is offering the possibility to navigate on fields and get high resolution on field boundaries especially to detect creeks and roads, etc.
+The base map is offering the possibility to navigate on fields and get high resolution on field boundaries specially to detect creeks and roads, etc.

 If you want to show cloudy satellite images, click 'Show cloudy days' in the lower right corner.

-You can now select a satellite image with clouds by clicking on the satellite image displayed in the time line.
+You can now select a satellite image with clouds by clicking on the satellite image displayed in the timeline.
 Satellite images containing clouds, are marked with a cloud icon.

 A satellite image with clouds will look like this: